What is a putter and why does it decide on the green?

 Blade or mallet: which will give me more consistency?

-If your stroke is straight-straight, proof face-balanced (many mallets).
-If it is soft bow, seeks toe hang moderate (blade or mallet with neck) slant).
+If your stroke is straight-straight, try face-balanced (many mallets).
+If it is a soft bow, look for toe hang moderate (blade or mallet with neck) slant).

 33″, 34″ or 35″?